omadavala/Forgery-detection-and-region-highlighting-in-handwritten-signatures-using-deep-learning-methods/README.md

 I used 3 different datasets from kaggle.
 There were consisted of more than 5000 files.

-I got overall accuracy of 89% in ConvNextTiny and 90% in GhostNet.
+I got overall accuracy of 90% in CNN, 91% in GhostNet, 91% in MesoNet and 91% in PeleeNet.

-If you are using the same datasets with different methodologies or different neural network models in Jupyter Notebook.

 Thank You.